-Shopping the types of microscopes for kids or a microscope for home use can be overwhelming.
-We’ll cover different microscopes types from stereo and compound and which one is the best microscope for kids, microscopes for homeschool, and top rated microscopes for students.
+Confused with types of microscopes for kids or a microscope for home use?
+It can be overwhelming!
+Here’s what we learned in our research on different microscopes types from stereo and compound and which one is the best microscope for kids, microscopes for homeschool, and top rated microscopes for students.
 And, we’ll also cover microscopes parts and functions and the microscopes resolution.

 ULTIMATE GUIDE TO TYPES OF MICROSCOPES FOR KIDS